SUU Seal (for official use only)

 1. Process for Student Complaints

-1. Meet with the faculty or staff member to discuss the concerns while protecting the student’s identity.
+1. Meet with the employee to discuss the concerns while protecting the Student’s identity.

-2. Meet with the faculty or staff member to discuss the concerns to include sharing the source of the complaint.
+2. Meet with the employee to discuss the concerns to include sharing the source of the complaint.

-3. Meet with the faculty or staff member and the student to address the complaint and determine a course of action (as appropriate) to reach resolution.
+3. Meet with the employee and the Student to address the complaint and determine a course of action (as appropriate) to reach a resolution.

-4. For any of the actions outlined above to occur, the concern must be formalized into a written complaint signed by the student and submitted to the supervisor.
+4. For any of the actions outlined above to occur, the concern must be formalized into a written complaint signed by the Student and submitted to the Supervisor.
 No formal action will be taken without written documentation.

 V. RELEVANT FORMS/LINKS